LukasWoodtli/WebPage/pelican/content/vector_calculus.md

 Output: A [Vector field](https://en.wikipedia.org/wiki/Vector_field)

-The direction of the gradient at one position shows the direction of the biggest change in the scalar field.
+The direction of the gradient at one position shows the direction of the biggest change (steepest ascent) in the scalar field.
+The vectors are pointing "uphills".
-The length (absolute value) of the gradient at that point is a measurement of the change (slope).
+The length (absolute value) of the gradient at that point is a measurement of the change (slope, steepness).

 $$\nabla f = \frac{\partial f}{\partial x_1}\mathbf{e}_1 + \cdots + \frac{\partial f}{\partial x_n }\mathbf{e}_n$$